robric/wiki-contrail-controller/Health-Check-Service.md

       - delay            # delay between to health check attempts
       - timeout          # timeout for single health check attempt
       - max-retries      # number of retries to attempt before declaring a failure
-      - http-method      # HTTP method to be used valid only for monitor-type(HTTP) (currently not supported)
+      - http-method      # HTTP method valid only for monitor-type(HTTP) (currently not supported)
       - url-path         # url string for HTTP, destination IP for all other cases
       - expected-codes   # expected exit codes (currently not supported)
 >